markdoc/docs/pages/docs/rendering/index.md

 ) => mixed
 ```

 Render takes in a render-tree and transforms it into rendered output.
-For `html`, that means creating an HTMl document as a string.
+For `html`, that means creating an HTML document as a string.
 For `react`, this means creating a [React element](https://reactjs.org/docs/rendering-elements.html).

 You can create your own renderer by creating a function that takes in a render tree as parameter and returns your desired output.